 Most modern science fiction stories do not exist exclusively in any one category; they have elements of all three present to some degree or another.
 However, many clearly place more weight on one emphasis than the other two.

 Note that this is ''not'' MohsScaleOfScienceFictionHardness.
-That measures how well the main premise of the piece measures up to accepted real-world scientific theories; this categorizes a story on how it uses that premise.[[note]]Confusing the issue further is the fact that sociology and psychology are often referred to as "soft sciences", that is, sciences that build models based on statistical consensus rather than underlying mechanisms or strict mathematical laws.
-A work with a social focus can have a very "hard" (realistic) treatment of a soft science, and vice-versa.[[/note]] Also don't confuse this with Asimov's Three Laws of Robotics.
+That is a measure of how closely a premise sticks to real-world scientific theories; this categorizes a story on how it uses that premise, wherever it may fall on the scale.[[note]]Confusing the issue further is the fact that sociology and psychology are often referred to as "soft sciences", that is, sciences that build models based on statistical consensus rather than underlying mechanisms or strict mathematical laws.
+A work with a social focus can have a very "hard" (realistic) treatment of a soft science, and vice-versa.[[/note]] Also don't confuse this with Asimov's Three Laws of Robotics (Though Asimov ''has'' written stories of all three types in which those laws are the invention in question).

 [[ExampleSectionectomy Please, No Examples]], at least in the main page.
 However, feel free to list this on a work's trope page and discuss it there.